Hoppers Crossing

 Hoppers Crossing is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership

-Hoppers Crossing's dwelling structures, as per the latest Census, consisted of 84.8% houses and 15.1% other dwellings (semi-detached, apartments, 'other' dwellings).
-This compares to Melbourne metro's 67.9% houses and 32.1% other dwellings.
-Home ownership in Hoppers Crossing was at 34.8%, with the rest being mortgaged (38.3%) or rented (26.9%).
-The median monthly mortgage repayment was $1,600, lower than Melbourne metro's $2,000.
-Median weekly rent was $340, compared to Melbourne metro's $390.
-Nationally, Hoppers Crossing's mortgage repayments were significantly lower than the Australian average of $1,863, with rents being less than the national figure of $375.
+Dwelling structure in Hoppers Crossing, as evaluated at the latest Census, comprised 84.8% houses and 15.1% other dwellings such as semi-detached homes, apartments, and 'other' dwellings.
+This compares to Melbourne metropolitan area's 67.9% houses and 32.1% other dwellings.
+Home ownership in Hoppers Crossing stood at 34.8%, with mortgaged properties at 38.3% and rented dwellings at 26.9%.
+The median monthly mortgage repayment in the area was $1,600, lower than Melbourne metro's average of $2,000.
+Median weekly rent in Hoppers Crossing was recorded at $340, compared to Melbourne metro's $390.
+Nationally, Hoppers Crossing's mortgage repayments are significantly lower than the Australian average of $1,863, while rents are less than the national figure of $375.

 Frequently Asked Questions - Housing